 One of the trendiest types of duvet filling right now is bamboo.
 You might think of bamboo as tough and jagged, but when it's processed into a duvet filling, it’s actually incredibly soft and comfy.

 While they tend to be on the expensive side, bamboo duvets are hypoallergenic, lightweight, breathable and good at temperature regulation.
 They're also vegan friendly and generally based on environmentally sustainable farming methods.
-Bamboo duvets can normally be washing in a washing machine at low heat.
+Bamboo duvets can normally be washed in a washing machine at low heat.